Faith-yiamat/Datascience/README.md

-# Datascience
+Data Science
  It contains stacks and tuples
- stacks
+Stacks
-It is a linear data structure that holds a linear, ordered sequence of elements. tuples
+ It is a linear data structure that holds a linear, ordered sequence of elements.
+ Tuples
  It is a collection of objects separated by a comma.
 They are immutable so one cannot be able to modified once it is created.